vishbin/s1/README.md

 ### Visuals

 All figures and some tables are created via [this colab](https://colab.research.google.com/drive/1GAfwbJs2Y1dgGGsxrQyQg2G7CRH5NgN3?usp=sharing) equivalent to `visuals/visuals.ipynb`.
 Some are subsequently edited via the `visuals/s1.fig` file, which you can load in Figma.
+The output figures are in `visuals/` in pdf or png format.

 ### Known Issues